OscinJaypal/Software-Defect-Prediction/README.md

 5. Deployment and Monitoring:
   a.
 Deployment: Once a satisfactory model is trained and validated, deploy it in a production environment to predict defects in new software developments or updates.
   b.
 Monitoring: Continuously monitor the model's performance and retrain periodically using new data to maintain its effectiveness over time.

+## Stepwise implementation is shown in the code.